John Field (composer): 1802–1829: Settling in Russia

-Up to 1808 almost all publications of Field's music were reissues of old works.
+Up to 1808, almost all publications of Field's music were reissues of old works.
 In 1808–9 he finally began publishing newly composed music, starting with piano variations on Russian folksongs: Air russe varié for piano 4 hands, H 10, and Kamarinskaya for piano, H 22.
 In 1811 the composer returned to Saint Petersburg.
 He spent the next decade of his life here, more productive than ever before, publishing numerous new pieces and producing corrected editions of old ones.
 He was successful in establishing a fruitful collaboration with both H. J. Dalmas, the most prominent Russian publisher of the time, and Breitkopf & Härtel, one of the most important music publishing houses of Europe.
 In 1815 Field fathered an illegitimate son, Leon Charpentier (later Leon Leonov), but remained with his wife.
 They had a son, Adrien, in 1819; Leon would later become a famous tenor, active in Russia, while Adrien followed his father's steps and became a pianist.
 By 1819 Field was sufficiently wealthy to be able to refuse the position of court pianist that was offered to him.
 His lifestyle and social behaviour were becoming more and more extravagant.

 In 1818 Field revisited Moscow on business, prompted by his collaboration with the publisher Wenzel.
 He and his wife gave a series of concerts in the city in 1821, the last of which marked their last appearance in public together.
-Adelaide left Field soon afterward (taking Adrien with her) and attempted a solo career, which was not particularly successful.
+Adelaide left Field soon afterwards (taking Adrien with her) and attempted a solo career, which was not particularly successful.
 Field stayed in Moscow and continued performing and publishing his music.
 In 1822 he met Johann Nepomuk Hummel; the two collaborated on a performance of Hummel's Sonata for Piano 4-Hands, Op.
 92.